Coach Chijo Volleyball Clinics

 • Ages: 8–18 years old

-Coach Chijo Takeda is the CEO and Head Coach of Coach Chijo LLC and first learned volleyball in 1984 in Tokyo, Japan.
-He has been coaching volleyball for 33 years, has coached high school and club volleyball since 1993, and has provided technical skill instruction to 3rd through 12th-grade players.
-The leadership team includes Monica Valdes (Director of Volleyball and Coach), Dina Snook (Operations Manager), Charmayne Sandoval (Executive Assistant), Isabella McCarrick (Super Helper), Gabi Stegemoller (Volleyball Coach), Lily Clay (Volleyball Coach), and Michael Loeffler (Web Developer).
-Monica Valdes has played volleyball since age 10, played in college at the University of Portland, and has seven years of coaching experience, including five alongside Coach Chijo.
+The leadership team includes Coach Chijo Takeda (CEO / Head Coach), Monica Valdes (Director of Volleyball / Coach), Dina Snook (Operations Manager), Charmayne Sandoval (Executive Assistant), Isabella McCarrick (Super Helper), Gabi Stegemoller (Volleyball Coach), Lily Clay (Volleyball Coach), and Michael Loeffler (Web Developer).
+Coach Chijo first learned how to play volleyball in 1984 in Tokyo, Japan, has been coaching volleyball for 33 years, has coached high school and club volleyball since 1993, and has provided technical skill instruction to 3rd through 12th grade.
+Monica Valdes played volleyball through college at the University of Portland and has seven years of coaching experience, five alongside Coach Chijo.
 Dina Snook played Division I volleyball and has over 20 years of business and operations experience.
-Gabi Stegemoller was coached by Coach Chijo in 5th grade, played at Jesuit High School where she won two State Championships, and then played at Seattle Pacific University as a middle blocker.
-Lily Clay started club volleyball in 4th grade, continued through high school, played one year at Portland State before transferring to Corban University where she finished her collegiate career and later became an assistant coach, and has been coaching club for four years.
-Michael Loeffler has over 30 years of experience building with WordPress, PHP, and JavaScript, creating custom websites and software.
+Gabi Stegemoller played high school volleyball at Jesuit High School, winning two State Championships, and then played in college at Seattle Pacific University as a middle blocker.
+Lily Clay started playing club volleyball in 4th grade, continued through high school, played one year at Portland State University before transferring to Corban University where she finished her collegiate career and later became an assistant coach, and she has been coaching club for the past four years.
+Michael Loeffler has been building with WordPress, PHP, and JavaScript for over 30 years, creating custom websites and software.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.